matthewtpowers/matthewtpowers/README.md

 ### In closing
 Finally, and most importantly, my primary responsibility on any team I manage is to them, not the product, not the code base..but to the people I work with.
 I have built deep meaningful relationships with the people that I have worked with over the years, I have been to their weddings, I have celebrated their first born and everything in between.
 Their success and wins mean more to be than any successful business.
 I pride myself on making myself accessible to my team 24/7.

-Thats it for now but … coming Soon:
+## Coming soon
-Logistics ..
+Some logistics ..
 Hiring, 1:1s, performance reviews (yay microfeedback) and other stuff

 Thanks for reading!